 USDA WASDE: How accurate are the estimates?

 As the end of the crop season approaches each year, the market eagerly awaits the August USDA World Agricultural Supply and Demand Estimate (WASDE) report, released by Cornell University’s Mann Library.
 CropProphet is a web-based solution providing users with weather-based corn yield forecasts of the end-of-season USDA national corn and soybean yield and production estimates.
 As such, we monitor and compare our predictions relative to the USDA WASDE corn yield forecasts during the season.
+In fact, we’ve shown that CropProphet can be used to predict the Monthly USDA corn and soybean yield estimates.

 While the USDA WASDE monthly report focuses on many other agricultural commodities, this analysis focuses on the corn yield forecast.
 The USDA WASDE is an important indicator of commodity markets of agricultural supply and demand.
 We recently published an analysis of using CropProphet to forecast the USDA NASS corn and soybean yield forecast changes, which are a component of the WASDE reports.